 When it comes to homeownership, maintenance is one of the jobs homeowners dread most.
 However, maintaining the condition of your home and your major working systems can be easier, and considerably less expensive, than repair and replacement.
 Most typical maintenance tasks don’t require a large investment and are easy to remember when you keep them on a predictable schedule.
 Learn the benefits of home maintenance and the tasks you should routinely complete to keep your home in the best shape possible.

 Benefits of Home Maintenance

 Maintenance tasks aren’t an enjoyable way to spend your weekend, but you know your home functions properly and remains attractive when you take care of it the way you should.
 The chores you complete for home maintenance usually take little time and are well worth the effort.
 Instead of procrastinating, consider these benefits of keeping up with your home maintenance chores.

 Extend Your Home’s Lifespan

 Minor maintenance chores help you avoid major damage down the road.
-For instance, failure to clean your gutters before winter arrives can lead to ice dams that can break down your gutters.
-Ice dams can even damage your roof.
-If you keep putting off that clogged drain repair, you’ll likely end up with a burst pipe, which can lead to structural damage.
+For instance, failure to clean your gutters before winter arrives can lead to ice dams that can break down your gutters, and even damage your roof.
+If you keep putting off that clogged drain repair, you’ll likely end up with a burst pipe which can lead to structural damage.
 A home often left in disrepair won’t last as long as the same house that’s been properly maintained.